 How to Put on Baseball Stirrups

-Baseball stirrups are a part of the uniform that players wear when they are playing a competitive game.
+Baseball stirrups are a common addition to any ballplayer's basic uniform.
 Stirrups are baseball socks that are unique to the sport.
 They can be worn in several ways, depending on the look the player wants to achieve while playing.
 Styles have changed over the years and so have the socks themselves.
 The stirrups that youth players wear are quite a bit different than those worn by veteran players.
 They can also be daunting to put on for any player new to wearing stirrups.

 Steve Silverman is an award-winning writer, covering sports since 1980.
 Silverman authored The Minnesota Vikings: The Good, The Bad and The Ugly and Who's Better, Who's Best in Football -- The Top 60 Players of All-Time, among others, and placed in the Pro Football Writers of America awards three times.
 Silverman holds a Master of Science in journalism from the Medill School of Journalism.